polymorphine/container/README.md

 definitions are consistent with the ones used later in code.

 It is possible to overwrite existing entry with explicit `Setup::replace()` method, but this method will throw exception when replaced entry is not yet defined.
+You can also redefine setup entry with `Setup::decorate()` method that will wrap it with an object decorating it.
+This feature was described in section on [decorating defined records](#decorating-defined-records).
-Replacing defined entries should be used in **development environment** only, and as soon you establish final entry value it should be defined by constructor or `Setup::set()` method.
+There might be some use cases where object decoration need to be resolved in configuration scope, but both of these methods are meant to be used primarily in **development environment**, and as soon final entry value can be established it should be defined by constructor or `Setup::set()` method.

+The only method that is safe to work with unknown configuration state is `Setup::fallback()`, which definition will be ignored if entry for given identifier was already used.
+This method might be used in production environment or live server testing stage where config changes are being made, and application crash needs to be avoided by replacing it with some information or simplified version.

 #### Secure setup & circular reference detection
 Because the way enclosed containers are accessed and because they're stored separately from